Skip to main content

 Maureen Waller, Professor in the Department of Policy Analysis & Management and Sociology (by courtesy)

-My favorite qualitative methods article is Mario Small’s “‘How Many Cases Do I Need?’
+Favorite qualitative methods article is Mario Small’s “‘How Many Cases Do I Need?’
 On Science and the Logic of Case Selection in Field-Based Research” published in Ethnography

 Sofia Villenas, Associate Professor in the Department of Anthropology

-My favorite qualitative methods book or resource is Feminist Ethnography: Thinking through Methodologies, Challenges, and Possibilities, by Dana-Ain Davis and Christa Craven.
+Favorite qualitative methods book or resource is Feminist Ethnography: Thinking through Methodologies, Challenges, and Possibilities, by Dana-Ain Davis and Christa Craven.

-Monthly Qualitative Methods Seminar Series
+Qualitative Methods Workshops

 Upcoming Sessions (view full descriptions in the tabs below)